CharonSSS/RSS-Origin/CREDIT.md

 ### Main Contributors: (Ranked in alphabetical order without distinction of the extent of contribution)
-	himīśā (For writing "3D model spherical harmonics calculator") NewoEther (For writing "3D model greyscale generator") Proxima-b (For career mode adaptation)
+	himīśā (For writing "3D model spherical harmonics calculator") Kerbinator Fras (For Keplerian adaptation and improving and perfecting this repository page) NewoEther (For writing "3D model greyscale generator") Proxima-b (For career mode adaptation)